j0hnwesl3yyy/recipe-rating-analysis/README.md

 Authors: Ananya Krishnan and JohnWesley Pabalate

 ## Introduction
-**Question:Do high-carb, low-protein recipes receive significantly different ratings compared to other recipes?**
+**Question: Do high-carb, low-protein recipes receive significantly different ratings compared to other recipes?**

 Food and nutrition play a significant role in people’s choices when selecting recipes.
 Some individuals may prefer high-carb meals, while others prioritize protein-rich options.
 But do these macronutrient differences influence how people rate recipes?